Frequently Asked Questions

 Q: Our organisation has not entered for a RoSPA Award before.
 What do we do?

-A: Read about the awards on the RoSPA website and choose which category you wish to enter.
+Read about the awards on the RoSPA website and choose which category you wish to enter.
+We recommend one of the achievement award categories for new entrants.

 - RoSPA will send you a login for the online entry system, consisting of a username and a password

-- Read the entry requirements and guidance and follow the instructions on how to compile your entry
+- Read the full entry guidance documents, and follow the instructions on how to compile your entry

 - Complete all sections of the online entry and upload supporting evidence documents as required